JAlcocerT/JAlcocerT/content/blog/biz-web-saas.md

 The system (the cleaning staff's routine) has a designated point where it checks for and responds to your input (the hook).

----

 In the context of REST APIs, the concepts of callbacks and hooks are used to enable **asynchronous communication** and **event-driven architecture**.

 While a traditional REST API operates on a simple request-response model (the client requests data and the server immediately responds), callbacks and hooks allow the API to notify the client about events that happen later, without the client needing to repeatedly ask for updates.

-***

 ### Callbacks in REST APIs

 A **callback** in a REST API is typically used for long-running, asynchronous operations.

 Instead of the API server holding a connection open while it performs a task, the client sends a request that includes a special **callback URL**.

 The server then immediately responds with a status like `202 Accepted`, acknowledging the request.
 When the long-running task is finally complete, the server makes a new HTTP request to the client's provided callback URL, sending the final result.

 This is much more efficient than **polling**, where the client would have to repeatedly send requests to the server to check if the task is finished.

 * **Example**: An e-commerce API might accept a request to generate a complex sales report.

-The client sends a `POST` request to `/reports` with a `callbackUrl` in the payload.
+1. The client sends a `POST` request to `/reports` with a `callbackUrl` in the payload.
 The server immediately returns a `202` status.
-When the report is ready hours later, the server sends a `POST` request to the client's `callbackUrl` with the report data.
+2. When the report is ready hours later, the server sends a `POST` request to the client's `callbackUrl` with the report data.

 ***

 ### Hooks in REST APIs (Webhooks)

 A **hook** in the context of REST APIs is almost always referred to as a **webhook**.

-A webhook is a mechanism that allows a service to send real-time data to a client as soon as a specific event occurs, without any prior request from the client.
+A webhook is a mechanism that allows a **service to send real-time data to a client as soon as a specific event occurs**, without any prior request from the client.

 The client, or "subscriber," provides a URL (the webhook URL) to which the "publisher" sends data.

 Webhooks are a key component of an event-driven architecture.

 They are essentially **user-defined HTTP callbacks** that are triggered by system-wide events.

-* **Example**: A GitHub API user can configure a webhook on their repository.
-When a new commit is pushed, GitHub sends a `POST` request to the user's webhook URL with a JSON payload containing information about the commit.
-The user's application can then process this data in real-time, perhaps by triggering an automated build process.
+**Example**: A GitHub API user can configure a webhook on their repository.

+1. When a new commit is pushed, GitHub sends a `POST` request to the user's webhook URL with a JSON payload containing information about the commit.
+2. The user's application can then process this data in real-time, perhaps by triggering an automated build process.

 ### Gitea 101